 Excel has several advanced sorting options, but most of us never venture beyond the ordinary alphabetic and numeric sorts.
 If you need more than a simple sort, check out Excel’s advanced sorting options.
 In this article, we’ll discuss several advanced options.
 Then, I’ll show you how to create a custom sort for those times when even advanced settings aren’t adequate.

-I'm using Office 365 on a Windows 10 64-bit system, but you can apply these sorting techniques to earlier versions.
-Custom sorts aren't supported in the browser edition.
+I’m using Excel on Office 365 on a Windows 10 64-bit system, but you can apply these sorting techniques to earlier versions.
+Custom sorts aren’t supported in the browser edition.
 You can use your own data or download the demonstration .xlsx and .xls files.

 LEARN MORE: Office 365 Consumer pricing and features